nodebotsau/scientist-kit/README.md

 ```

 When the code runs you should see the temperature print out in °C, °F & °K.

+Going further:

+* Visualise temperature data by writing to a web app.
+* Hook up an RGB LED or NeoPixel strip and visualise the temperature with colour

 ### Other components and what they do